Percona Server for MySQL 8.4 source installation prerequisites¶

 -DWITH_PAM=ON) typically requires the PAM development package (for example,pam-develon RHEL,libpam0g-devon Debian/Ubuntu). -

 zlib — Required for compression support.
-Often already satisfied by the baseline list; if CMake reports a missing zlib, install the development package (for example,
+Often already satisfied by the baseline list.
+If CMake reports a missing zlib, install the development package (for example,

 zlib-develon RHEL,zlib1g-devon Debian/Ubuntu). -